Webbslinger57/SplatWare-VSCode-Extension/README.md

 ## Release Notes

-In this release, we added syntax highlighting for many instructions and directives
+In this release, we added collapsable regions

 ### 1.0.0